Salix eleagnos 'Angustifolia'

 Male catkins in an internet photos from Silvano Ravido in Italy.

-I have yet to see a male flower!
+I have yet to see a male flower in person!

 These female catkins are on one of my plants.
 Like many other Salix on my property it flowered freely in 2017 for the first time.
 I have no explanation unless it was the drought in 2016.
 Mid-May.

 I spied this caterpillar while photographing the flowers at left.
 It wasn't eating my plant so I let it be.
 Early September.

 The bushes to the right of this children's playhouse are old specimens of the Rosemary Willow on a tiny island.
 But not as old as the 300 year-old weeping willows behind them at left.

 This scene is at Grand Pre in Nova Scotia in August 2016.
 A historical site well worth the visit.